realpython/python-guide/docs/writing/documentation.rst

 Project Documentation
 ---------------------

-A :file:`README` file at the root directory should give general information to the users and the maintainers.
-It should be raw text or written in some very easy to read markup, such as :ref:`reStructuredText-ref` and Markdown.
-It should contain a few lines explaining the purpose of the project or the library (without assuming the user knows anything about the project), the url of the main source for the software, and some basic credit information.
+A :file:`README` file at the root directory should give general information to both users and maintainers of a project.
+It should be raw text or written in some very easy to read markup, such as :ref:`reStructuredText-ref` or Markdown.
+It should contain a few lines explaining the purpose of the project or library (without assuming the user knows anything about the project), the url of the main source for the software, and some basic credit information.
 This file is the main entry point for readers of the code.

 An :file:`INSTALL` file is less necessary with Python.
 The installation instructions are often reduced to one command, such as ``pip install module`` or ``python setup.py install`` and added to the :file:`README` file.

 A :file:`LICENSE` file should *always* be present and specify the license under which the software is made available to the public.

 A :file:`TODO` file or a ``TODO`` section in :file:`README` should list the planned development for the code.